joe-re/vuex-socketio-plugin/README.md

 ### getClients

-If you get socket.io clients on your any context, you can use getClients API.
+If you want to get a socket.io client, you can use `getClients` .

 Example
 ```js